gloriousmeng/DDRN/README.md

 ## Try it Out
-Please first clone the code from https://github.com/gloriousmeng/DDRN.git to your local machine.
+We provide a demonstration example based on Dataset ACIC2016.
+Specifically, please first clone the code from https://github.com/gloriousmeng/DDRN.git to your local machine, and execute the following command:

 >cd ..\
 >python run.py